ec-builds/enterprise-homelab/README.md

 ## Architecture Overview

-The homelab is organized into several interconnected domains:
+The homelab is organized into several infrastructure domains.

 - Network Infrastructure
 - Virtualization